- This tutorial is available in an Oracle-provided free lab environment.

 Get started with Podman

-This lab gets you started using Podman on Oracle Linux 8.
+This lab gets you started using Podman on Oracle Linux 8 or later.
 You will install Podman, pull an image from a repository, and use the image to run a container.

 In this lab, you’ll:

 - Install Podman

 - Run a container using the pulled image

 - A running system with Oracle Linux 8 installed